 Federal Work Study (FWS) is need-based financial aid that is offered to students as a part of the total financial aid package to assist with meeting the cost of education.
-This program allows eligible students to be paid for part-time employment while attending school and it provides worthwhile job opportunities to students.
-Accepting your Federal Work Study Award in your Financial Aid package does not guarantee that you will obtain employment and does not guarantee that you will be able to earn your full award amount through employment.
-The first step in applying for student employment is to file the Free Application for Federal Student Aid or the FAFSA to determine if you qualify for the Federal Work Study program.
+This program allows eligible students to be paid for part-time employment (up to 20 hours per week) while attending school and it provides worthwhile job opportunities to students.
+Accepting your Federal Work Study Award in your Financial Aid package does not guarantee that you will obtain on-campus employment and does not guarantee that you will be able to earn the full award amount through on-campus employment.
+The first step in applying for on-campus student employment is to file the Free Application for Federal Student Aid or the FAFSA to determine if you qualify for the Federal Work Study program.

 Important Things to Know and Remember about Federal Work Study:

 - The FAFSA must be filed each year to re-determine work-study eligibility.

 - Federal Work Study (FWS) is awarded in varying amounts up to a maximum of $2,000 per academic year.
 The actual amount a student may earn is determined by the student’s financial need, year in school and the MC hiring department’s budget.

 - Students may work up to 20 hours per week and may hold up to two on-campus jobs (at the same time) during an academic year.
 Students may not earn more than the amount awarded for Federal Work Study in the student’s financial aid package.

 - Federal Work Study Kick-off is held at the beginning of every Fall semester.
 Students should attend to learn more about on-campus employment.
 Dates are announced in the Scot Knot parent newsletter, Today@MC student newsletter and through the Career Center.

 - On-campus job openings are posted online through Handshake.
 Students must visit this website to view and APPLY for open positions on campus.